TwoBitAlchemist/NeoAlchemy/source/index.rst

 in Python.
 It is intended to be very easy to use, and intuitively familiar to anyone who has used SqlAlchemy and/or the Cypher Query Language.

-NeoAlchemy is built on top of the Neo4J Bolt driver and currently only supports Neo4J 3.0+ connected over the Bolt protocol.
+NeoAlchemy is built on top of the Neo4J Bolt driver and only supports Neo4J 3.0+ connected over the Bolt protocol.
 It supports Python 2.7 and 3.3+.

 If you don't have Neo4J installed, `do that first`_.
 Make sure to install version 3.0 or higher!
 If you don't have an environment set up, consider